cloudfoundry/diego-notes/README.md

 In addition, the ActualLRP includes two pieces of data: `CrashCount` (keeping track of the number of crashes) and `Since` (keeping track of the time when `State` was last updated).
 These are used to implement a backoff policy when restarting crashes.

 An evacuating ActualLRP will always be in the `RUNNING` state.
+So will the suspect ActualLRP.

 ### LRP Lifecycle